 - Collecting and making use of feedback on camp advancement program quality.

 While Cub Scout outdoor programs such as day camp and resident camp should support advancement, this should not be the focus of the camp activities.
 Instead, advancement should occur naturally as an end product of the experience.
 The keys to facilitating this approach lie in implementing the Cub Scouting performance standard of “Do Your Best” and ensuring programs are age appropriate.
-It is important to understand that skill mastery is not the objective in Cub Scouting, and that boys—even in the same age group and grade—can have very different developmental time tables.
+It is important to understand that skill mastery is not the objective in Cub Scouting, and that youth—even of the same age, grade, and gender—can have very different developmental time tables.

 No council, committee, district, unit, or individual has the authority to add to or subtract from advancement requirements.